Rough-legged Hawk

 Rough-legged Hawk Image by Ilya Sukhov

-The 10-year migration count trends for the Rough-legged Hawk suggest a mix of stable and declining counts across North America with 57% of 21 total sites showing statistically significant stable counts during this span.
-There have also been decreasing observations at 43% of the sites and no sites have reported an increase.
-Regionally, observations are a mix of stable and declining reports with 50% of count sites in the East Region showing declines and 50% of sites in the Central Region decreasing.
-The West Region shows stable trends at the five sites analyzed (see pie charts and trend maps below).
-The 20-year count trends also reflect a mix of stable and declining counts.
+The 10-year migration count trends for the Rough-legged Hawk suggest a mix of declining and stable counts across North America, as 43.5% of 23 total sites reported a declining count during this span.
+Stable counts were reported at 39.1% of sites, and increased counts were reported at 17.4% of the sites.
+Regionally, observations in the Eastern and Western regions are a mix of stable and declined reports with >50% of sites in both regions reporting declines.
+The Central Region reported stable and increasing counts (see pie charts and trend maps below).
+Additionally, the 20-year count trends similarly reflect a mix of stable and declined counts.
 The East Region contains the majority of decreasing counts for the twenty-year period, while the West Region showed stable counts (Central Region: 1 decrease, 1 stable; East Region: 8 decrease; West Region: 2 stable).
-The two sites recording the highest counts of migrating Rough-legged Hawks in the past decade, Hawk Ridge, Minnesota and Whitefish Point, Michigan counted on average 551 and 345 per year.
-Hawk Ridge counts show a 7.32% decline per year for the recent decade whereas Whitefish Point counts are stable.
-Derby Hill, New York, averaging 164 roughlegs per year also shows a steep decline of 9.7% per year for the recent decade.

 Please cite this page as: